nloomans/codam-marauders-map/README.md

       ```
       brew install node redis
       ```
 2. [Request API keys] for the intranet.
+The redirect URI should be `http://localhost:3000/auth/callback` and we only need the "Access the user public data" scope.
 3. Store the keys in `.env`:
    ```
    UID=your_uid_here